Ghaby-X/QuickSave-Chrome-Extension/README.md

 4. Clean UI: A minimal interface that integrates seamlessly with Chrome.

 ## Installation
-1. Download the extension from chrome web store
+1. Clone the repository
-2. Once installed, click the quicksave icon in the extension toolbar
+2. Open chrome browser > click on the extension icon > click on manage extension
+3. activate developer mode by the toggle at the top right
+4. Click on load unpacked and select the cloned repository folder
-3. Start saving your frequently used text
+5. Click on the icon and start saving your frequently used text

 ## How to Use
 Save Text: